Naproxen, an NSAID (non-steroidal anti-inflammatory drug), has the potential to provide great relief for muscle and joint pain or inflammation.

-Those that regularly consume above the Chief Medical Officers safer drinking guidelines of no more than 14 units of alcohol a week, spread out evenly, will be more susceptible to developing gastritis.
+Those who regularly consume above the Chief Medical Officer’s safer drinking guidelines of no more than 14 units of alcohol a week spread out evenly will be more susceptible to developing gastritis.

-Combining naproxen and alcohol will make you more prone to a number of high-risk conditions associated with the stomach and intestines.
+Combining naproxen and alcohol will make you more prone to several high-risk conditions associated with the stomach and intestines.
 Developing gastritis, which often is accompanied by some very uncomfortable symptoms, is just one of the many ailments that can develop.

-Gastritis typically includes symptoms of stomach pain, fullness, acid reflux and nausea.
 However, not everyone experiences symptoms.
-Just because you do not have any symptoms from drinking alcohol with naproxen, does not mean that combining the two is not causing you harm.
+Just because you do not have any symptoms from drinking alcohol with naproxen does not mean that combining the two is not causing you harm.

-Left untreated, gastritis can lead to some serious health complications including ulceration and internal bleeding.
+Left untreated, gastritis can lead to serious health complications, including ulceration and internal bleeding.

 The risks of Gastritis – if you mix naproxen and alcohol